sun521-com/4th_Year_Final_Graduation_Design/README.md

 The content in Map is the personal achievement of Sun Shuzheng.
 To test, run Map.py

+Participants' test logs can be found in Map/logfiles.

 The environment requirements in this project have been written in Requirements.txt.